 Golden Flax Meal

 Dark Flax Meal

-I calculate my nutritional stats at MyFitnessPal.com.
+I currently calculate my nutritional stats at MyFitnessPal.com.
 Not fond of the site, but FitDay no longer has a food logging feature.
-Foods that are not in their database, I key into an additional personal database of custom foods the data that appears on the Nutritional label on the food package/can/jar/bottle itself.
+Foods that are not in their database, I key in myself from the nutrition label on the product.
 When I list nutritional info for my recipes, as a rule, I only include calories, fat, carbs, fiber, net carbs, protein and sodium.
-I used to calculate other macronutrients but it just got to be too time consuming to calculate and type them all out.
-And so many readers have told me they don’t really look at that kind of detail anyway.
+I used to calculate other macronutrients but it just got to be too time consuming and so many readers told me they don’t really look at that kind of detail anyway.

 TO PRINT A RECIPE: